Codeception/Codeception/docs/03-AcceptanceTests.md

 });
 ```

-For more options see [`performOn` reference]([performOn](http://codeception.com/docs/modules/WebDriver#performOn) ).
+For more options see [`performOn()` reference]([performOn](http://codeception.com/docs/modules/WebDriver#performOn) ).

 ### Multi Session Testing

 Codeception allows you to execute actions in concurrent sessions.
-The most obvious case for it
+The most obvious case for this
 is testing realtime messaging between users on a site.
 In order to do it, you will need to launch two browser windows
 at the same time for the same test.
-Codeception has very smart concept for doing this.
+Codeception has a very smart concept for doing this.
 It is called **Friends**:

 ```php
 <?php